 Summer Program – Learn, Experience, Enjoy

 At Potter Anderson, we recognize that law students face a difficult choice in determining where to spend their second-year summer.
 Our summer program focuses on you.
 Our goal is to provide you with a summer experience that exposes you to our practice areas, our attorneys, and Wilmington and the surrounding area.
 You will be immersed in assignments from all corners of our firm in a challenging but supportive environment.
 Our summer associates develop their legal skills profoundly through the summer because they work closely with us on sophisticated matters across the spectrum of our practice.
-You likely will work on a project relating to a complex litigation matter, a corporate merger, a shareholder dispute or an intellectual property matter.
-In addition to the opportunity you will have to work side-by-side with the attorneys in our numerous sophisticated practice areas, you will have the benefit of getting to know our attorneys at training programs and social events that are scheduled throughout the summer.
+You likely will work on a project relating to a complex litigation matter, a bankruptcy case, a corporate merger, a shareholder dispute or an intellectual property matter.
+You will also have the benefit of getting to know our attorneys at training programs and social events that are scheduled throughout the summer.
 You can be assured that by the end of your summer you will have a strong sense of our firm and its people.

 Each summer associate is paired with a partner and an associate mentor.
 Mentors provide general guidance and assistance in acclimating each summer associate to firm life.
 Mentors are available to answer questions that arise during the summer.
 Although each summer associate is assigned formal mentors, the firm’s open door policy also creates informal mentoring relationships between summer associates and attorneys during the course of the summer.